About the Artist

 Statement

-As an immigrant living in United States, my artwork explores cross cultural exchange, and navigating between two countries at different stages of my life.
-I focus on formative moments, creating them with a minimalist style, and original designs through painting, drawing, photography, sculpting, and printmaking.
+As an immigrant living in United States, their artwork explores cross cultural exchange, and navigating between two countries at different stages of their life.
+They focus on formative moments, creating them with a minimalist style, and original designs through painting, drawing, photography, sculpting, and printmaking.

-My current artwork highlights buildings from my home state of Guanajuato and abstracts of the Anthropocene epoch focused on the environmental impact, and migration surrounding the US and Mexico border with ethical altruistic theory.
-Born in the birthplace of the Mexican Independence, I feel a strong connection exploring themes on identity, culture, society, migration, and geography.
+Their current work highlights buildings from their home state of Guanajuato and abstracts of the Anthropocene epoch focused on the environment and migration surrounding the US and Mexico border with ethical altruistic theory.
+Born in the birthplace of the Mexican Independence, they feel a strong connection exploring themes on identity, culture, society, migration, and geography.

 Selected Group Exhibitions